Introduction

 - Conflict-resolution abilities

-Many individuals admitted to a rehab centre Islamabad for behavioral addiction show social withdrawal and difficulty maintaining relationships.
+In many cases, individuals receiving care at a rehab centre in Islamabad for behavioural addiction show signs of social withdrawal and difficulty maintaining relationships.

 Risk of Internet and Smartphone Addiction

-When screen use becomes compulsive and uncontrollable, it may develop into internet addiction or smartphone addiction.
+When screen use becomes compulsive and difficult to control, it may develop into internet or smartphone addiction.
 Warning signs include:

-- Anger or anxiety when screens are removed
+- Anxiety or anger when screens are taken away

 - Loss of interest in offline activities

-- Neglect of school, family, or personal hygiene
+- Neglect of studies, family time, or personal hygiene

-In Pakistan, cases of screen addiction among youth are increasing, and many families seek help from a rehabilitation centre in Islamabad or Rawalpindi.
+Cases of screen addiction among young people are increasing in Pakistan, leading many families to seek help from a rehabilitation centre in Islamabad or Rawalpindi.

 What Parents Can Do to Prevent Screen Addiction